fare/leijure/README.md

 This is a collection of utilities written in Clojure, or related to using Clojure.

-So far, only two utilities are available:
+So far, only three utilities are available:

   * [com.google.leijure.LoadClojure](LoadClojure/)
     a trivial Java class to (dynamically) load Clojure and evaluate code with it.